 Visiting La Fondation Pierre Gianadda with small children

 Having visited already in my life pre-children, I was keen to introduce our eldest to this museum when he was 18 months old . . . despite not being a museum geared towards small children specifically, there is still a great deal to keep little minds occupied, and so the visit was a success.
 Fast forward a few more years, and with a now 7 year old and 4 year old in tow, the experience is a bit more challenging!
 But still manageable (just about!).

 A visit with children takes a bit of planning, so here are some handy hints (tried and tested by the MBFF team!):

-- Eating options: there are picnic tables in the sculpture garden.
+- 🍏 eating options: there are picnic tables in the sculpture garden, which is very handy.
 Alternatively, you could head to the Roman ampitheatre (a hop and a skip away from the museum) for a picnic before or after your visit (a short walk through the carpark and across a busy road; there are more picnic tables en-route).
 There is also a café / restaurant in the garden.
-For a really atmospheric coffee stop, there is a small bar / café next to the cars in the basement!
+For a really atmospheric ☕️ coffee stop, there is a small bar / café next to the cars in the basement!

 The story behind the Fondation Pierre Gianadda

-*Gift Shop – there is a gift shop within the exhibtion; a great stop for postcards and books!
+gift shop – there is a gift shop; a great stop for postcards and books!
 You may be asked to leave big bags here!*